TABERNACLES AND THE TESTIMONY

 But God yet will obtain the testimony He is looking for.
 It will be produced as we are willing to let go of our adamic nature and permit God and Christ to take Their proper place on the throne of our personality.
 This is the spiritual fulfillment of the feast of Tabernacles.

-First we see that the Lord Jesus has been anointed to transform the members of Zion, the Church, into "oaks of righteousness."
-This does not mean oaks of imputed righteousness but oaks of righteous behavior.
+Turning to the book of Isaiah we find the program presented clearly.
+First we see that the Lord Jesus has been anointed to transform the members of Zion, the Church, into “oaks of righteousness.”
+This does not mean oaks of imputed righteousness, but oaks of righteous behavior.

-And provide for those who grieve in Zion—to bestow on them a crown of beauty instead of ashes, the oil of gladness instead of mourning, and a garment of praise instead of a spirit of despair.
+And provide for those who grieve in Zion — to bestow on them a crown of beauty instead of ashes, the oil of gladness instead of mourning, and a garment of praise instead of a spirit of despair.
 They will be called oaks of righteousness, a planting of the LORD for the display of his splendor.
-(Isaiah 61:3—NIV)
+(Isaiah 61:3)

 Next we notice how the saved peoples of the nations view the members of the Church, of the royal priesthood.

 Their descendants will be known among the nations and their offspring among the peoples.
-All who see them will acknowledge that they are a people the LORD has blessed."
-(Isaiah 61:9—NIV)
+All who see them will acknowledge that they are a people the LORD has blessed.
+(Isaiah 61:9)

 Then we see the purpose of converting the members of Zion into oaks of righteousness is that the people of the world might see God’s righteousness and God’s praise proceeding from the members of His Church.

 For as the soil makes the sprout come up and a garden causes seeds to grow, so the Sovereign LORD will make righteousness and praise spring up before all nations.
-(Isaiah 61:11—NIV)
+(Isaiah 61:11)

 God wants the people of the nations to behold and understand His righteousness and His praise.
-Obviously this has to be actual righteousness and actual praise because people cannot see imputed righteousness or hear imputed praise.
+Obviously, this must be actual righteousness and actual praise, because people cannot see imputed righteousness or hear imputed praise.
 Imputed righteousness exists only in the mind of God.
 He declares us righteous when we accept the blood atonement.
 But such righteousness is of little value as a testimony.

-In fact the churches of today are under the impression the only Christian righteousness there is is that which is imputed.
-In this case imputed righteousness is more of a hindrance than an asset to the Divine testimony.
+In fact the churches of today are under the impression the only Christian righteousness that exists is what is imputed.
+In this case, imputed righteousness is more of a hindrance than an asset to the Divine testimony.

 Remembering that Isaiah did not write in chapters, we proceed with the thought of the development of the Divine testimony to the nations of the earth.

 For Zion’s sake I will not keep silent, for Jerusalem’s sake I will not remain quiet, till her righteousness shines out like the dawn, her salvation like a blazing torch.
-(Isaiah 62:1—NIV)
+(Isaiah 62:1)

 This difference between imputed righteousness and its role, and actual righteousness and its role, is an error in Christian thinking so great as to stagger the mind when we consider its awful consequences.
 Our own government, that of the United States, is being destroyed by sinful practices on the part of the political leaders; and I attribute this moral destruction to the ignorance of the majority of Christian churches concerning the proper role of actual righteousness of behavior.
 The moral testimony of the Christian churches is the only light the governmental leaders have!